The Plot Setup screen can be accessed by tapping on the Measure or Equalize screens.

 HouseCurve supports the following curve file format.

-When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level at 100 Hz.
-This is useful when separately adjusting speakers to a common level, such as main speakers and a subwoofer.
+When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level.
+This is useful when you don’t want the curve to move, for example, when applying room correction to left and right speakers separately.

 HouseCurve can display measurements to suit a given task.